Amphiluke/handy-scroll/README.md

 The general purpose of the handy-scroll module is to provide some lengthy containers with a separate horizontal scrollbar, which doesn’t get out of sight when the page is scrolled.
 So, the user will always be able to scroll the container horizontally even if its own scrollbar is outside the viewport.

-If you are rather looking for a jQuery plugin with the same functionality, please check out the [floating-scroll project](https://github.com/Amphiluke/floating-scroll) instead.
+:bulb: **Tip:** If you are rather looking for a jQuery plugin with the same functionality, please check out the [floating-scroll project](https://github.com/Amphiluke/floating-scroll) instead.

 ## Usage